mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 I tried to recall any recent customer interactions that might have led someone to show up to my house and beat me up.
 I didn't remember anything.

 "Yes..."
 I said, cautiously.
 He explained that he was the handyman at TinyPilot's office building.
-He didn't have my phone number but he was able to find my home address.
+He didn't have my phone number, but he was able to find my home address.

 "A pipe burst at the office, and we can't get into your suite.
 Can you come down?"